 Are you unemployed or low-income?
 Have you been laid off or been notified there will be a lay-off?
 If so, you might qualify for a grant that can really help you get trained, certified and placed in your new job.
 There is no cost to you.
 Let’s see if you are eligible!

-With the amount of computer networks doubling every 5 years, the job demand for IT employees continues to heat up for this high paid career.
-If you qualify you can use the grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more
+With the amount of computer networks doubling every 5 years, the job demand for IT workers continues to heat up for this high paid career.
+If you qualify you can use the WIOA grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 If you have prior management experience, one of the best job opportunities is in project management.
 In the Tampa/St. Petersburg job market the demand is especially high for project managers and pays quite well.
-The Project Management Professional (PMP) is the most sought after credential for this field.
+The Project Management Professional (PMP) is the most sought after certification for this field.
 Forbes magazine ranked this certification second for 2019.
 Other certifications in this field include ITIL, PMI-Agile and Scrum Master

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

-You need to select a program that can be completed in a short period of time that will increase your marketability enough to help get you placed.
+You need to select a program that can be completed in a short period of time that will boost your marketability enough to help get you placed.
 We look at the best ways to use your experience to add a certification that will make you attractive to hiring managers and easier to place.
 Some career choices are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.